 |Risk||Existing Measures||Direction of Response Measures Going Forward|

 |Intensification of Abnormal Weather||

 In the Asahi Group Risk Appetite Statement, which was formulated in 2020, the Asahi Group has announced its policy of promoting efforts to reduce risks that impact the natural environment.
 Accordingly, climate change has been adopted as a main risk within our enterprise risk management (ERM) system, and we are working to set in motion a PDCA cycle under this management system.
 Furthermore, through collaboration between our sustainability management system, renewed in 2020, and ERM system, we will pursue risk management on a Groupwide basis.

 We are pursuing efforts through the Asahi Carbon Zero framework with the aim of achieving our goal of zero CO2 emissions, adopted under Asahi Group Environmental Vision 2050.
-Our first move with these efforts is to aim for a 30% reduction in CO2 emissions by 2030.
 In addition, as an important theme for addressing climate change, we have set specific targets for containers, packaging, and water within the goal for achieving 100% use of sustainable materials, which is also adopted under Asahi Group Environmental Vision 2050, and are stepping up efforts on a Groupwide basis toward reaching these targets.